MolBIFFM/diana/README.md

     }
 ]
 ```
-An integer k specifying the extension of the network by proteins separated by up to k protein-protein interactions from the input proteins in the corresponding database.
+An integer k specifying the extension of the network by proteins separated by up to k protein-protein interactions satisfying the requirements from the input proteins in the corresponding database.
 The default setting is 0, corresponding to no extension.

 ```json